How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 You can also use a household electrical supply, so it’s ideal for weekend warriors who need to recharge the batteries after a few days away.

-If you can rely on enough daily sunshine to replenish any electrical demand, firstly, we envy you and secondly, you don’t need an RV electrical hookup.
+If you can rely on enough daily sunshine to replenish any electrical demand, firstly, we envy you, and secondly, you don’t need an RV electrical hookup.

 More commonly, the weather isn’t always kind.
 Cloud cover will hamper recharging from solar panels alone.

-You could drive or run the engine to top up the batteries but that’s not always convenient.
+You could drive or run the engine to top up the batteries, but that’s not always convenient.

 The ability to recharge the batteries from a mains supply is the best alternative.
 Not only can you top up the battery bank, but you can run household appliances directly from it too.

 We live in our van full-time but rarely use campgrounds, preferring boondocking and wild camping where possible.
-But we can pull into a campground to recharge our batteries if we need.

-If you only use your camper for a few days at a time, a hookup facility for use at home, coupled with charging the batteries as you drive may be enough to avoid needing a solar system.
+If you only use your camper for a few days at a time, a hookup facility for use at home, coupled with charging the batteries as you drive, may be enough to avoid needing a solar system.

 Safety Warning

-Mains power voltages are big enough to kill so if you don’t know what you’re doing, always use a qualified electrician.
+Mains power voltages are big enough to kill, so if you don’t know what you’re doing, always use a qualified electrician.

 How Does Electrical Hookup Work?